Differential Geometry of the Mixed Hodge Metric: Curvature of the Chern Connection

 We use the following convention: for all $u \in\eg$ we write $u ^*_0,u _+^*,u _-^*$ to mean: first project onto $\eg^{0,0}$, respectively $\eun_+$, $\eun_-$ and \emph{then} take the adjoint. \end{thm} \proof Apply the formula of Lemma~\eqref{lemma:curvature}.
 Proceeding as in the proof of that Lemma, choose a complex curve $u(z)$ tangent to $u\in T_FD$ and write $H(u(z))=H(z,\bar z)$.
 We view the curve $u(z)$ as an element of $\eq$, i.e., in the preceding expression we replace $u$ by $zu $ and $\bar u$ by $\bar z \bar u $.
 Then from Corollary~\ref{corr:H-form} we have $\del_z H(0)=- (\ad{ (\bar u )_+^*} )_\eq$, $\del_{\bar z} H(0)=-( \ad{(\bar u )_+})_\eq$ and

 Since at the point $F\in D$ we have $R_\nabla (u,\bar u) = -\del_u \del_{\bar u } H +\half [ \del_{ \bar u} H , \del_{u} H] $, the result follows. \endproof

-\begin{rmk} (1) Note that in the pure case this gives back $R_\nabla(u,\bar u)= - \ad{[u,\bar u]_0}$ as it should.\\ (2) By Remark~\ref{mtremark}, the formula for the curvature of a Mumford-Tate domain for pure Hodge structures is the same as the one for the curvature of a pure period domain. \\( 3) Exactly the same proof shows that the full curvature tensor, evaluated on pairs of tangent vectors $\set{u,v}\in T^{1,0}_FD$ is given by
+\begin{rmk} (1) Note that in the pure case this gives back $R_\nabla(u,\bar u)= - \ad{[u,\bar u]_0}$ as it should.\\ (2) By Remark~\ref{mMTD}, the formula for the curvature of a mixed Mumford--Tate domain is the same as the one for the mixed period domain. \\ (3) Exactly the same proof shows that the full curvature tensor, evaluated on pairs of tangent vectors $\set{u,v}\in T^{1,0}_FD$ is given by